ueharaneal/NU-ChatRoom/README.md

 - - -

 # About
-Utilizing python, this application will create a live chatroom where multiple users can communicate in real-time
+Utilizing python, this application will create a live chatroom where multiple users can communicate in real-time.
+You will be able to have multiple conversations with different people with designated chat rooms!

 - - -